bill-connelly/rpg/API.md

         "background": 127,   #shade of the background
         "resolution": (1280, 720)   #resolution of gratings.
 Must match Screen()
-        "waveform": rpg.SINE #rpg.SQUARE is not allowed for gabor
+        "waveform": rpg.SINE #rpg.SQUARE is not allowed for gabor "colormode": 16        #bits per pixel, must be 16 or 24

 * Returns:
     * None